 The Duke and Duchess of Cambridge at the #BAFTA awards.
 Kensington Palace refusing to comment on the colour of her green Jenny Packham dress or whether the black ribbon is in support of #TimesUp But I very much doubt it.
 She’s worn a similar dress before with the same ribbon. pic.twitter.com/d5IkItB4UB

 — Rebecca English (@RE_DailyMail) February 18, 2018

-Prince William will also present the Fellowship award – the ceremony’s highest accolade bestowed by the Academy to an individual in recognition of an outstanding and exceptional contribution to film, television or games- to actor Sir Ridley Scott.
+Prince William presented the Fellowship award – the ceremony’s highest accolade bestowed by the Academy to an individual in recognition of an outstanding and exceptional contribution to film, television or games- to actor Sir Ridley Scott.

-As expected, all eyes were on Kate’s outfit as she graces the red carpet to enjoy a night celebrating the best in the world of film and television.
+As expected, all eyes were on Catherine’s outfit as she graces the red carpet to enjoy a night celebrating the best in the world of film and television.

-Duchess of Cambridge arrived at the event wearing one of her favourite label Jenny Packham.
+The Duchess of Cambridge arrived at the event wearing one of her favorite labels Jenny Packham.
 She was wearing muted green flowing silk gown featuring a black ribbon on the waist.

-Duchess paired the elegant gown with same statement jewelry she wore during her tour to United States in 2014.
-The set contains a pair of Diamond and Emerald earrings, necklace and a bracelet.
-Tonight instead of wearing the long sparkling diamond earrings Kate just wore the bottom part of the earring as a stud.
+The Duchess of Cambridge paired the elegant gown with the same statement jewelry she wore during her tour to the United States in 2014.
+The set contains a pair of Diamond and Emerald earrings, a necklace and a bracelet.
+Tonight instead of wearing the long sparkling diamond earrings Catherine just wore the bottom part of the earring as a stud.

 The glowing Duchess chose her Prada wavy cutout heels in black suede for tonight.

-Here have a glimpse of the looks Duchess worn to BAFTA in past.
+Here have a glimpse of the looks The Duchess of Cambridge has worn to BAFTA in past.